apache/maven/maven-caching-extension/src/site/markdown/REMOTE-CACHE.md

 Before you start, please keep in mind basic principles:

 * Cache is key based, the key is produced by HashTree-like technique.
-The key is produced by hashing every configured source code file, every dependency and effective pom (including plugin parameters) should match into a single key.
+The key is produced by hashing every configured source code file, every dependency and effective pom (including plugin parameters).
+Every element's hash contributes to the key.
+In order to produce the same key there engine must consume exactly the same hashes.
-* There is no built-in normalization of line endings in this implementation, file checksums calculation is raw bytes based.
+* There is no built-in normalization of line endings in this implementation, file hash calculation is raw bytes based.
 The most obvious implication could be illustrated by a simple Git checkout.
 By default, git will check out source code with CRLF line endings on win and LF on Linux.
-Because of that builds over same commit on a Linux agent and local build on Windows workstation will yield different checksums.
+Because of that builds over same commit on a Linux agent and local build on Windows workstation will yield different hashes.
 * Parameters of plugins are reconciled in runtime.
 For example to avoid of accidentally reusing builds which never run tests ensure that critical surefire parameters are tracked (`skipTests` and similar) in config.
 The same applies for all over plugins.